 Bachelor of Music – Jazz Studies

-- Visit the Undergraduate Auditions page to schedule a live audition.
+- Visit the Undergraduate Auditions page for application/audition information.

 - Live Audition Requirements – Prepare two (2) tunes in contrasting styles, one (1) jazz piece, etude or solo transcription; all major scales; improvisation over a blues; sight reading and pitch matching.
 You may use a recorded accompaniment or play-a-long such as Jamey Aebersold.
 Rhythm section instruments will demonstrate techniques idiomatic to your instrument e.g. comping, walking, various grooves.
 Drummers may audition on set only or a combination of set and mallets.

 Master of Music – Jazz Studies

 - Visit the Graduate Auditions page for application/audition information.